-“Ravishing, elegant pianism” wrote The New York Times of American pianist Carol Rosenberger, who continues to attract an international audience as she brings her special blend of refined virtuosity and poetically compelling interpretations to both traditional and contemporary repertoire.
+Delos Director Carol Rosenberger has won wide acclaim for both her career as a concert pianist and her shepherding of this historic record label as it nears its 50th anniversary.
+“Ravishing, elegant pianism” wrote The New York Times of Rosenberger, who continues to attract an international audience as she brings her special blend of refined virtuosity and poetically compelling interpretations to both traditional and contemporary repertoire.
 “Eloquent and sensitive playing” wrote The Times of London, while that city’s Daily Telegraph commented: “Her playing was alive to every fleeting sense impression, yet intellectually commanding.
 These were ideal performances.”

 Since the 1970 debut tour that elicited such comment in New York, Boston, London, Paris, Vienna, Berlin and other capitals, Carol’s distinguished recital programs and guest appearances with orchestras have carried her to most major European and American cities.
-Concert appearances over the past few years include New York’s Town Hall, Philharmonic Hall and the Great Hall of the Tchaikovsky Conservatory in Moscow, Peter the Great’s Palace in St. Petersburg, Italy’s Rossini Opera House, and tours of Scandinavia and the U.S., with the Moscow Chamber Orchestra under Constantine Orbelian.
+Concert appearances have included New York’s Carnegie Hall and Town Hall; London’s Wigmore Hall; the Philharmonic Hall and the Great Hall of the Tchaikovsky Conservatory in Moscow; Peter the Great’s Palace in St. Petersburg; Italy’s Rossini Opera House, and tours of Scandinavia and the U.S. — many of these appearances with the Moscow Chamber Orchestra under Constantine Orbelian.

 Carol’s celebrated series of concept-recordings began with Water Music of the Impressionists, which was selected by Stereo Review as one of the 25 Best Classical Compact Discs of all time, by Gramophone as a Recording of the Year, and by Billboard as an All-time Great Recording.
 The Impressionistic Night Moods was the successful sequel, and a second water-music disc, Singing on the Water, included Barcarolles written especially for the album by Sir Richard Rodney Bennett and American composer David Diamond.